ravertass/nesmonkey/documentation/system_design.md

 All code within the `logic` directory is for directly game-related logic.
 It contains the following files:

 -  **logic.asm** -- Contains the *UpdateGame* subroutine called each vblank, which loops through each entity in entity space and calls its related update subroutine, as well as a general entity update subroutine.
--  **entity.asm** -- Contains general entity updating logic, that is, movement-related logic.
+-  **entity.asm** -- Contains general entity updating logic (which right now only is movement-related).
--  **monkey.asm** -- Contains logic for the main character (the monkey), reading the latest controller input and updating the monkey's state accordingly.
+-  **monkey.asm** -- Contains logic for the main character (the monkey).
+Reads the latest controller input and updates the monkey's state accordingly.
 -  **new\_seagull.asm** -- Adds a new seagull entity to the entity space, choosing properties for it randomly.
 -  **entity\_space.asm** -- Logic for getting a free slot within entity space.
 -  **setup.asm** -- Sets up game logic (monkey, entity space and random seed (which probably should be done elsewhere, to make `util` more generic)).